innolitics/rdm/rdm/base/software_plan.md

 {% endblock %}
 # Problem Resolution Process

+The problem resolution process should be followed whenever a user reports a problem with a released version of the software system or when an internal user reports a new problem that has been found during system testing{% if system.auditor_notes %} [5.1.9.f]{% endif %}.

+{% if system.auditor_notes %}[This process addresses 5.1.1.e]{% endif %}

 ## Prepare Problem Report Activity

-**Input:** Feedback from users or other members of the development team.
+**Input:** Feedback from users or other members of the development team

 Problem reports are stored as GitHub issues tagged with the `problem` label.